 Donald Trump picked up the phone.

-You would think it was the single greatest biggest breach in the history of mankind in presidential protocol.
+You would think it was the single greatest, biggest breach in the history of mankind in presidential protocol.

-Because in 1995, Bill Clinton allowed the president of Taiwan to speak at Cornell University.
+Now, don't let facts get in the way of a great story because in 1995, Bill Clinton allowed the president of Taiwan to speak at Cornell University.

 Oops.